4RC: 4D Reconstruction via Conditional Querying Anytime and Anywhere

 \textbf{4D Reconstruction.} The goal of 4D reconstruction is to recover a representation that captures both the 3D structure of a scene and how it evolves over time.
 Early methods~\cite{wang2023omnimotion, som, lei2024mosca, wang2025gflow} typically formulate this problem as test-time optimization, which can produce high-quality results but requires costly per-scene optimization.
 Recent efforts have gradually shifted toward feed-forward formulations of 4D reconstruction.
 St4RTrack~\cite{st4rtrack2025} predicts point maps for pairs of views, jointly encoding static geometry and dynamic motion; however, its pairwise formulation inherently limits the temporal range of the reconstruction.
 We also acknowledge several recent concurrent works that explore feed-forward formulations for 4D reconstruction.
 TraceAnything~\cite{liu2025traceanythingrepresentingvideo} represents scenes using continuous trajectory fields parameterized by Bézier curves.
 Although this formulation enables smooth and long-range motion modeling, it often struggles to represent complex or high-frequency dynamics and may compromise geometric accuracy.
 Any4D~\cite{karhade2025any4d} jointly predicts scene flow and 3D geometry from a canonical reference view, but lacks the flexibility to infer motion originating from arbitrary viewpoints.
 Similarly, V-DPM~\cite{sucar2025vdpm} extends VGGT to dynamic settings, but relies on an inflexible decoding scheme that aggregates information from all views, leading to high computational costs.
-Concurrently, D4RT~\cite{zhang2025d4rt} introduces a Perceiver-like~\cite{jaegle2021perceiver} model for unified 2D and 3D point tracking.
-While demonstrating strong performance and supporting flexible spatial-temporal point queries, its design is primarily focused on per-point tracking rather than dense, frame-level 4D reconstruction.
-In contrast, our method, \nickname, employs a flexible query-based decoder that efficiently recovers complete and dense 4D attributes for any view at any timestamp, without expensive per-point computation.
+Concurrently, D4RT~\cite{zhang2025d4rt} introduces a unified model for 2D and 3D point tracking.
+Specifically, D4RT first encodes the entire video into a global scene representation using a self-attention encoder, and then answers spatio-temporal per-point queries through a lightweight cross-attention decoder.
+Likewise, our method, \nickname, employs a flexible query-based decoder that efficiently recovers complete and dense 4D attributes for any view at any timestamp, without expensive per-point computation.